huggingface/blog/autoformer.md

 >>> 0.9693592730002069
 ```

-We can also plot the predictions from our trained DLinear model via this helper:
+As before, we plot the predictions from our trained DLinear model via this helper:

 ```python
 def plot_gluonts(index):